-PWLB is the Public Works Loans Board
+\PWLB is the Public Works Loans Board

-^{} Market borrowing is from banks and similar financial institutions - all of the Council's Market Borrowing is in the form of Lender Option Borrower Option debt (LOBOs).
+\\ Market borrowing is from banks and similar financial institutions - all of the Council's Market Borrowing is in the form of Lender Option Borrower Option debt (LOBOs) which are long term products, covering periods of 60 to 70 years.
 These loans allow the lender to vary the rate of interest at specific points in time (referred to as call dates) but the Council is not legally obliged to accept such changes hence both the lender and borrower have options on whether to continue the loan or not.
-The council LOBOs' are a hybrid of both fixed and variable rate loans however it should be noted that as the likelihood of the interest rate remaining unchanged for up to 60 years is low.
+The council LOBOs' are a hybrid of both fixed and variable rate loans however it should be noted that the likelihood of the interest rate remaining unchanged for up to 60-70 years is low.